MIC-DKFZ/nnUNet/documentation/testing_nnunetv2.md

   - (planned, Karol): HDF5, Zarr
   - (we still need the _0000 channel identifiers.
 Sorry.)
-- you can now specify certain configurations (spacing, normalization, preprocessor) in the plans and then just preprocess them (no need to create custom experiment planners for everything).
-This feature is not yet exposed.
+- you can now specify certain configurations (spacing, normalization, preprocessor) in the plans and then just preprocess them (no need to create custom experiment planners for everything). see `nnUNetv2_preprocess`
 - you can swap out resampling functions for data, segmentation and probabilities (see plans file)
 - cascade stage linking is now part of the plans and can be modified
 - one lowres configuration can be linked to multiple fullres configurations